pantheon-systems/documentation/source/content/eu-region.md

   See `terminus site:create --help` for more information on the options and values used in this command.

-## Migrate an Existing Site to the EU Region
+## Migrate an Existing Site to an International Region
 To migrate an existing site from one region to another, create the new site as described above, then follow the [Manually Migrate Sites to Pantheon](/docs/migrate-manual/#import-your-code) doc.
 The [Relaunch Procedure](/docs/relaunch/#relaunch-procedure) section of the Relaunch doc is a good resource to help make the transition to your new live site smooth.

 If you want help migrating your site between regions, our [Professional Services Migrations](https://pantheon.io/professional-services) team is available.